 Experience mountain biking and hiking at its best available in the Pacific Northwest.
 Most start at the trailhead on Bottle Bay Road, about 8 miles south of Sandpoint.
 Those who want a shorter hike with amazing views can opt for an upper trailhead on Contest Mountain Road.
 Also, beaches at the top make a great picnic spot and a halt for snacks and lunch.

-7. Mountain Horse Adventures
+7. Mountain Horse Adventures: Horseback Riding in Sandpoint

 Ride through the beautiful forests and enter into the world of magnificence.
 Experience nature closely by riding through the stunning and dense forests and witnessing the breathtaking views of Lake Pend Oreille.
 Most rides begin from the Schweitzer village and head to other notable locations.
 Indulge in the joy of horse riding on the best trail horses one can ask for under the guidance of licensed forest guides.
 These rides are suitable for families and riders of all abilities.
 So, no matter whether you are a novice or experienced at horse riding, there’s no restriction here.
 All rides originate at Schweitzer Mountain Resort and run from May through the end of October.
+The horses are especially well-suited for spring and summer rides when wildflowers are blooming.
+In August and July, you can discover special sunset rides with breathtaking views that are perfect for both kids and adults.

-8. Western Pleasure Guest Ranch
+8. Stay at Western Pleasure Guest Ranch: A True Idaho Experience

 At Western Pleasure Guest Ranch, take the pleasure of experiencing the spirit of the west on an all-inclusive guest ranch adventure vacation.
 A guest ranch, also known as a dude ranch, offers visitors comprehensive guest ranch vacation packages.
 The stay includes lodging, good food, horseback riding, and other ranch activities such as beer and wine.
 During that time, you can stay and experience the entire ranch life.